David-Rushton/morello.markdown/README.md

 Or you can [download](https://github.com/David-Rushton/morello.markdown/releases) prebuilt binaries.
 We support Windows and Linux.

-> You don't need to download anything else.
+> You do not need to download anything else
-> There are no dependencies.

 ---